luizbgomide/sovereign/rules.md

 A character’s hit points (HP) measure their distance from death.
 If a character is reduced to zero HP, they are [dying](#mortal-injury-and-stabalization).

 A new character rolls the hit die for their [Class](/classes), adding their Con to it.
 If they have chosen the [Die Hard](/feats#die-hard-) Feat they may add +2 to the roll.
-The final value for a given die cannot be less than 1 hit point.
+The final value for a given die cannot be less than 1 HP.

 A character gains HP as they advance in character level, re-rolling their prior levels and taking the new score if it’s higher, as explained in [advancement](#advancement-benefits).